gjellerup1857/abbv/host/adblockplus/README.md

 ### End-to-end testing

 The `./test/end-to-end/tests` folder contains various end-to-end tests.
-These tests can be executed locally, (in the latest stable Chrome, Firefox and Edge browsers) or they can be executed using [LambdaTest](https://automation.lambdatest.com/).
+These tests can be executed either locally or in Docker using the latest stable Chrome, Firefox and Edge browsers.

 #### Local run